Joe-Chege/workspace_reservation_app/README.md

 ## **Experience Seamless Workspace Management Today!**

 This README offers a comprehensive guide to unlock the full potential of the Workspace Reservation App.
-For detailed installation instructions and usage guidelines, please refer to the [official documentation](#).
+For detailed installation instructions and usage guidelines.
 Should you need any assistance or have questions, don't hesitate to reach out.
 Welcome to a new era of workspace efficiency and convenience!